-2.1.3 Regional Ecosystems
+2.1.3 Regional ecosystems

-There are 84 mapped regional ecosystems within the local government area, Regional ecosystems are vegetation communities in a bioregion that are consistently associated with a particular combination of geology, landform and soil (Sattler and Williams, 1999).
+There are 84 mapped regional ecosystems (RE) within the local government area.
+Regional ecosystems are vegetation communities in a bioregion that are consistently associated with a particular combination of geology, landform and soil (Sattler and Williams, 1999).

-Council has recently undertaken an updated fine scale (LIDAR) vegetation mapping of the sunshine coast area leading to a more accurate assessment of vegetation cover and the total area of different regional ecosystems.
-This quality baseline vegetation dataset will assist with the prioritisation of management actions within the environmental reserves.

-Identifying the regions poorly conserved vegetation communities will assist council to identify gaps in the conservation network's ecosystem representation and inform strategic investment priorities for Council's Environment Levy acquisition program.
-The ERNMP will guide management to restore and protect these valued land acquisition assets.
+Council has recently undertaken updated fine scale Light Detection and Ranging (LIDAR) vegetation mapping of the Sunshine Coast area leading to a more accurate assessment of vegetation cover and the total area of different regional ecosystems.
+This quality baseline vegetation dataset will assist with the prioritisation of management actions within the Environmental Reserves.
+Identifying the region's poorly conserved vegetation communities will assist council to identify gaps in the conservation network's ecosystem representation and inform strategic investment priorities for council's Environment Levy acquisition program.
+This plan will guide management to restore and protect these valued land acquisition assets.

-PROJECT SNAPSHOT Rehabilitation of an endangered regional ecosystem
+Rehabilitation of an endangered regional ecosystem

-Doonan Creek Environmental reserve protects remnants of re12.3.1 endangered subtropical lowland gallery rainforest
+Doonan Creek Environmental Reserve protects remnants of re12.3.1 endangered subtropical lowland gallery rainforest.

-Historical landuse of this site includes logging, grazing and cane farming.
+Historical land use of this site includes logging, grazing and cane farming.